jallen33/leafCutterControl/README.md

 ## Drone and Comminication Consideration
 The assembly is mounted to a DJI F450 drone.
 Both the drone and the emergency release mechanism are controlled by the Futaba conroller (two seperate receivers).

+## Serial Communication
+An Arduino is used to obtain Analog data from the two potentiometers and the force sensor.
+This allows for serial communication in the future. *Add any consideration from the Arduino code when finished*.